-The Board has a combined Remuneration and Nomination Committee (established 9 December 2010), which currently comprises independent Non-Executive Directors, Mr Ian Williams (as Chairman of the Remuneration and Nomination Committee; also Chairman of the Board) and Mr John Hopkins.
-Mr William Johnson was a member until his retirement as Director on 31 October 2013.
-Their qualifications and experience are stated in the Company's latest Annual Report.

-As a consequence of the size and composition of the Company's Board (comprising the Managing Director and three Non-Executive Directors, one of whom is based overseas) the Board does not have a stand-alone Nomination Committee and the Remuneration and Nomination Committee only has two members (being the two Australian based Non-Executive Directors) instead of at least three members as per the ASX Recommendations.
+The Board has a combined Remuneration and Nomination Committee, which, as at the date of this CGS, comprises Non-Executive Chairman, Mr James Phipps (as Chairman of the Remuneration and Nomination Committee; also Chairman of the Board), Mr Atmavireshwar Sthapak and Mr Vikas Jain.
+The qualifications and experience of current members are stated in the Company's latest Annual Report.
+As a consequence of the size and composition of the Company's Board, the Board does not have a stand-alone Nomination Committee.

 The Remuneration and Nomination Committee has a formal charter to prescribe its purpose, key responsibilities, composition, membership requirements, powers and other administrative matters, which includes a nomination function, with key responsibilities to make recommendations to the Board as to various Board matters including the necessary and desirable qualifications, experience and competencies of Directors and the extent to which these are reflected in the Board, the appointment of the Chairman and Managing Director, the development and review of Board succession plans and addressing Board diversity.
 The Remuneration and Nomination Committee Charter may be viewed and downloaded from the Company's website.
 The number of times that the Audit and Remuneration and Nomination Committees met during the Reporting Period, and the individual attendances of Committee members at those meetings, are disclosed in the Company's latest Annual Report.